Tutorial

 The plots demonstrate the nice expected pattern of increasing leaf-out, peak, and drop-off.

-Drivers of Phenology
+Drivers of phenology

 Now that we see that there are differences in and shifts in phenophases, what are the drivers of phenophases?

-The NEON phenology measurements track sensitive and easily observed indicators of biotic responses to climate variability by monitoring the timing and duration of phenological stages in plant communities.
+The NEON phenology measurements track sensitive and easily observed indicators of biotic responses to meteorological variability by monitoring the timing and duration of phenological stages in plant communities.
 Plant phenology is affected by forces such as temperature, timing and duration of pest infestations and disease outbreaks, water fluxes, nutrient budgets, carbon dynamics, and food availability and has feedbacks to trophic interactions, carbon sequestration, community composition and ecosystem function. (quoted from Plant Phenology Observations user guide.)

-Filter by Date
+Filter by date

 Let's filter to just 2018 data.